-Weymouth bay is a joy to fish and has a great light weight lure fishing community, and is also popular with traditional bait fishing anglers.
+Weymouth bay is a joy to fish and has a great lightweight lure fishing community, and is also popular with traditional bait fishing anglers.
 There is a huge variety of mini species – extraordinarily diverse marine life – which is why it’s popular for LRF fishing with small lures.
 There is a species of wrasse called the Baillons wrasse – different from the Ballan wrasse – which is rarely caught outside of Weymouth harbour in the UK.

 Fishing Stone Pier in Weymouth – Best for Mackerel & LRF Tactics

 The stone pier is a strong fishing mark consistently with access to deeper water than the other spots in Weymouth.
-For this reason you’ll notice conger and ray catches in reasonable numbers.
+For this reason, you’ll notice conger and ray catches in reasonable numbers.
 In summer, the fishing is standard British summertime pier fishing – mackerel and garfish swiping fish-baits under floats on sunny days, pollock trying to pull your lures into the kelp, bass and wrasse lurking around areas of rough ground and mullet cruising in the warm water near the surface.
-Weymouth’s shark, bass and turbot fishing gets a lot of attention from anglers.
-I have heard from Weymouth angling centre that there is a local rule that bans mackerel feathering, to minimise plastic pollution.
+Weymouth’s shark, bass and turbot fishing get a lot of attention from anglers.
+I have heard from the Weymouth angling centre that there is a local rule that bans mackerel feathering, to minimise plastic pollution.

 Weymouth Pleasure Pier Fishing

-Pleasure pier at Weymouth has shallower water compared to Stone Pier but is also a productive mark, especially for smaller species, in summertime.
+Pleasure pier at Weymouth has shallower water compared to Stone Pier but is also a productive mark, especially for smaller species, in the summertime.
 You don’t need to cast far for the smaller species, size 8 hooks and worm baits will turn up all sorts.
 Mackerel fishing is also popular with spinners or floats and small bass are sometimes caught in the summer months, which need to be returned due to being undersized.
 If you catch one of legal landing size that’s a great catch.
 Mackerel remain the most reliable edible sport fish.

 Fishing Preston Beach